Molcas/OpenMolcas/doc/source/users.guide/programs/gateway.rst

 ::::::::::::::::::

 If the geometry is specified in XYZ format, all atoms should be specified.
-The default units are Ångströms.
+The default units are ångströms.
 By default, maximum possible symmetry is used.

 "Molcas XYZ" file format is an extension of plain XYZ format.

 * First line of this file contains the number of atoms.

-* Second line (a comment line) can contain "a.u." or "bohr" to use atomic units, instead of default Ångströms.
+* Second line (a comment line) can contain "a.u." or "bohr" to use atomic units, instead of default ångströms.
   Also this line can contain keyword TRANS, followed by 3 numbers, and/or ROT, followed by 9 numbers (in this case coordinates will be Translated by specified vector, and/or Rotated), and SCALE (or